-- 5.1 Subject to the procedures and terms set forth in campus guidelines, and consistent with the General Principles set forth in Section 1 of this Policy and the freedom of speech and assembly guaranteed by the First Amendment, the distribution of written materials by hand and the setting up of tables are permissible in public areas that do not block entry or egress or interfere with the educational activities or business operations of a campus.
-It is within the discretion of the educational units of CUNY whether to permit individuals and groups who are not members of the University or campus community to distribute materials and/or to give priority to members of the campus community. - 5.2 Each educational unit of CUNY shall provide access by members of the University community to bulletin boards and systems of digital signage intended for general college use to provide information about events, subject to reasonable limitations as to size and quantity by a single organization.
+- 5.1 The 4.1 Subject to the procedures and terms set forth in campus guidelines, and consistent with the General Principles set forth in Section 1 of this Policy and the freedom of speech and assembly guaranteed by the First Amendment, the distribution of written materials by hand is and the setting up of tables are permissible in locations public areas that do not block entry or egress or interfere with the educational activities or business operations of a campus-as designated by each of the educational units of CUNY.
+It is within the discretion of the educational units of CUNY whether to permit individuals and groups who are not members of the University or campus community to distribute materials and/or to give priority to members of the campus community. - 5.2 The educational units of CUNY shall designate areas where members of the University community and invitees will be permitted to set up tables.
+Such areas must be sufficient for students and employees to communicate their message while not interfering with the college or unit's educational mission or business operations.
+Requests for tabling must be granted on a neutral, nondiscriminatory basis in light of the availability of space.
+It is within the discretion of the educational units of CUNY whether to permit individuals and groups who are not members of the University or campus community to set up tables and/or to give priority to members of the campus community. - 5.34.2 Each college and educational unit of CUNY shall provide access by members of the University community to bulletin boards and systems of digital signage intended for general college use to provide information about events, subject to reasonable limitations as to size and quantity by a single organization.
 College or unit personnel may remove notices on a regularly-scheduled basis and may remove outdated notices but may not remove notices based on their viewpoint.
 It is within the discretion of the educational units of CUNY whether to permit individuals and groups who are not members of the University or campus community to have access to such facilities and/or to give priority to members of the campus community.

-6. Media Access to University Facilities
+6.5.
+Media Access to University Facilities

 News media are permitted to enter areas of the University campuses that are open to the public but are encouraged to first contact the college's media relations office so that staff may help facilitate campus visits.
 News media who have arranged to conduct an interview with faculty, staff or students may use a designated area over which the interviewee has authority (e.g., a faculty members' own office) or for which the interviewee has obtained permission from the college (e.g., a student lounge or cafeteria).
-Media representatives are not permitted access to nonpublic areas, such as classrooms (except to participate in educational activities at the request of the instructor), laboratories, business offices or residence halls without prior permission from the college.
+Media representatives are not permitted access to nonpublic areas, such as libraries and classrooms (except to participate in educational activities at the request of the instructor), laboratories, business offices or residence halls without prior permission from the college.
+During emergencies, colleges may require news media to remain within a designated area for law enforcement or safety reasons.
 Media personnel who interfere with a college's normal operations may be asked to leave the campus.
 Each college may establish further guidelines consistent with this policy.

-7. Publication of this Policy and Campus Regulations
+6. Publication of this Policy and Campus Regulations